Dalas121/Heir_2_The_Throne/README.md

 - even after Elensefar, there should still be royal ships blocking travel up the river
 - this is basically 3 different scenarios, depending on what phase we're in.
 "X" represents the bm_turn in which Li'sar attacks
 	- if turn is less than X:
-		- 4-skull difficulty
+		- 5-skull difficulty
 		- combat involves Delfador/Maddock inside and Konrad outside, with a huge human army in between.
 Also some orcs in the north
-	- if turn is equal to X:
-		- 5-skull difficulty
-		- similar to 3-skull, but Li'sar is also attacking from the north
+		- at the beginning the loyalists send a messenger to the queen.
+Li'sar arrives some turns later
 		- if you win here, you get the Elensefar achievement
 	- if turn is greater than X:
 		- 3-skull difficulty